 Fecal immunochemical test (FIT)

-The fecal immunochemical test (FIT) is a newer screening test for colon cancer.
+The fecal immunochemical test (FIT) is a screening test for colon cancer.
 It tests for hidden blood in the stool, which can be an early sign of cancer.
 FIT only detects human blood from the lower intestines.
-Medicines and food don't interfere with the test.
-So it tends to be more accurate and have fewer false positives than other tests.
+Medicines and food do not interfere with the test.
+So it tends to be more accurate and have fewer false positive results than other tests.

 Immunochemical fecal occult blood test; iFOBT; Colon cancer screening - FIT